WisconsinRobotics/AI-ROCKS/README.md

 - `-g <address>`	- IP address to communicate to ROCKS over.

-	The default is Loopback (127.0.0.1) as this is used for communicating to Ascent, so if no value is specified, Loopback is used.
-If using Gazebo (i.e. testing), specify the IP address of the computer running Gazebo (i.e. the IP of the comupter acting as Ascent) in dot notation.
+	The default is loopback (127.0.0.1) as this is used	for communicating with Ascent.
+If no value is specified, loopback is used.
+If running AI-ROCKS remotely or using Gazebo for testing, specify the IP address of the computer running ROCKS (i.e. the robot) or Gazebo in dot notation.

 	Example: `-g 192.168.1.80`.

-- `lat`				- Latitude of the GPS coordinates of the gate, in Time format.
+- `-lat`			- Latitude of the GPS coordinates of the gate, in Degrees, Minutes, Seconds format.

 	Note: the list is specified in `degrees` `minutes` `seconds`, separated by spaces.
 For latitude/longitude to be specified as a param, both latitude and longitude must be specified (by `-lat` and `-long`)

 	Example: `-lat 43 4 17.9`

-- `long`			- Longitude of the GPS coordinates of the gate, in Time format.
+- `-long`			- Longitude of the GPS coordinates of the gate, in Degrees, Minutes, Seconds format.

 	Note: the list is specified in `degrees` `minutes` `seconds`, separated by spaces.
 For latitude/longitude to be specified as a param, both latitude and longitude must be specified (by `-lat` and `-long`)

 	Example: `-long -89 24 41.1`

-- `nogate`			- Test mode for GPS gate coordinates.
+- `-nogate`			- Test mode for GPS gate coordinates.
 If specified, do not use any gate GPS coordinates (from parameters via `-lat` or `-long`, or wait to receive from the base station).

-	Note: this initializes the gate as `gate = new GPS(0, 0, 0, 0, 0, 0);`.
+	Note: this initializes the gate as having both latitude and longitude as 0,0,0.

 - `-t`				- Test mode for LRF data.
 This flag will not try a handshake with ROCKS-LRF and no obstacle avoidance code will run.

 ## Necessary installations:

 AI-ROCKS requires installing certain frameworks to resolve dependencies and build.
 The following gives brief explanations of these frameworks and describes short summaries for install processes.

-### OpenCV (Windows)
+### OpenCV (Windows) (still in progress)
 How To Install and Setup OpenCV For Python.

 1. Install Python 2.7 (32 bit version)